Around 24% of women and 40% of men snore every night.

-The thalamus is still active when not in deep sleep, which is why people that wake themselves up with their snores do so during the first half of the night.
+The thalamus is still active when not in a deep sleep, which is why people who wake themselves up with snores do so during the first half of the night.
 The thalamus only pays attention to sounds it considers important, so your snores are ignored.
 However, the sound of a baby crying may wake you up.

 Why Can’t I Hear Myself Snoring?